-If you were an ordained diocesan priest as of July 1, 2001, you automatically joined the Plan on that date.
 If you are ordained as a diocesan priest after July 1, 2001, or are an ordained priest transferred into the Archdiocese after July 1, 2001, you will automatically join the Plan on the first day of the month following your date of ordination or transfer.
 A diocesan priest is a priest serving in a parish or other agency which participates in the Catholic Archdiocese Employees Retirement Plan.